Skip to content

 Definitions

-In these General Terms and Conditions, the following terms have the following meanings, unless expressly stated otherwise:
+In these General Terms and Conditions, the following terms shall have the meanings ascribed to them below, unless expressly stated otherwise:

-Terms and Conditions: these terms and conditions as stated below.
+General Terms and Conditions: these general terms and conditions as stated hereinafter.

-Assignment: All work, in whatever form, performed by Digitalique for or on behalf of the Other Party.
+Engagement: All activities, in any form, performed by Digitalique for or on behalf of the Counterparty.

-Remote services: an agreement concluded between Digitalique and the Other Party within the framework of an organized system for remote services, whereby up to and including the conclusion of the agreement, exclusive or joint use is made of one or more techniques for remote communication;
+Distance Service: an agreement concluded between Digitalique and the Counterparty within the framework of an organized distance service system, where, up to and including the conclusion of the agreement, one or more remote communication techniques are exclusively or partly used;

-Agreement: Any agreement concluded between Digitalique and the Other Party.
+Agreement: Any agreement executed between Digitalique and the Counterparty.

-Counterparty: the Company that has accepted these General Terms and Conditions and has placed an Order.
+Counterparty: the Company that has accepted these General Terms and Conditions and has commissioned the execution of an Assignment.

 Unless the General Terms and Conditions expressly state otherwise, when interpreting the General Terms and Conditions, the singular shall be deemed to include the plural and vice versa, and a reference to a masculine form shall be deemed to include a reference to a feminine form and vice versa.